rjswenson/publicly_opinionated/README.md

 ### Opinion > Fact > Debate > Opinion
 ##### thoughts, a call to act, and you.

-An homage to my mentor [Michael T Miyoshi](http://www.michaeltmiyoshi.com/).
+An homage to my mentor [Michael T Miyoshi](http://mediocreman.com/).

 Feel free to purchase his book:
 [Musings of a Mediocre Man](http://providence-foundation.org/content/fb2-michael-t-miyoshi-excellent-musings-mediocre-man-free)

-Yes, you can also find his works for free online.
+Yes, you can also find his poems, stories, and thoughts for free online.
 Its kindof the theme of this whole thing :D

 =============================================================
 #### Gimme your stump speech!
 (Based on a True Story)